- Each participant must have valid an Anime Expo badge.

 - Each contestant will be judged on a scale from 1-10 in ten different categories, five categories from construction and five categories from performance.
 Follow the links for and example of each judging form.

-- If a contestant opts out of costume judging, they will have lost 50 of the 100 total possible points and will only be eligible for up to 50 points for their performance.
+- If a contestant opts out of costume judging, they will have lost 50 of the 100 total possible points and will only be eligible for up to 50 points and only eligible for the Best Performance Award.

 - The points calculation are as follows: